MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Data_Files.md

 Module manifests are PowerShell data files.
 The data in the file must be contained in a hashtable.
-The structure of that hashtable only supports specific key name related to PowerShell modules.
+The structure of that hashtable only supports specific key names related to PowerShell modules.

 The values assigned to the settings in the manifest file can be expressions that are evaluated by PowerShell.
 This allows you to construct paths and